Employee Assessments to Measure Teamwork and Collaboration

 “Plays well with others” must be one of the most sought after qualities in candidates of all experience levels, across every industry.
 All work, no matter what you do, is in some way collaborative, and the ability to function as part of a team is a must for all members of a company, from intern to CEO.

 But how do you measure teamwork and collaboration?
-Some companies rely on quantitative metrics, including number of repeat customers, profit margins, hours billed, units sold, etc… If your business is meeting deadlines and making money, that means everything’s working, right?
+For enterprise organizations like logistics heavyweight UPS, the answer to measuring critical soft skills and to empowering leaders is gamified behavioral assessments.
+Meanwhile, some other companies rely on quantitative metrics, including number of repeat customers, profit margins, hours billed, units sold, etc… If your business is meeting deadlines and making money, that means everything’s working, right?

 But if you’re tracking the wrong information, numbers don’t always tell the full story.
 Quantitative data alone won’t tell you which team members are doing what: who’s dropping the ball, who’s picking up the slack, who isn’t communicating, and who isn’t listening.
 Qualitative measures implemented via employee assessments can assist in identifying some of these intricacies of employee interaction, and present you with your best opportunities for improvement.